BlinkID/blinkid-verify-android/TransitionGuide.md

 }
 ```

-Or using the UX module to fetch the results through `ScanningUXViewModel`:
+Or using the UX module to fetch the results through `BlinkIdVerifyScanningUXViewModel`:
 ```kotlin
 CameraScanningScreen(
     blinkIdVerifySdk = instance,